vfong00/MKS21X-FinalProject/README.md

 edit: yeah the branch is called terrainGeneration but the refactoring was more pressing in my opinion.
 I'll do the dungeon generation tomorrow :P

+edit 2: quick idea, instead of having the player do nothing to collided entities in the form of walls, have the player deal damage to all impacted entities and give walls either impossibly high health or a regeneration factor (or not and make the environment distructible)

 ~moody